aelvan/Imager-Craft/README.md

 `{ width: 600, height: 600, mode: 'crop', position: '20% 65%', cropZoom: 1.5 }`
 - New croponly mode.
 To crop, not resize.
 `{ width: 600, height: 600, mode: 'croponly', position: '20% 65%' }`
 - New letterbox resize mode.
 `{ width: 600, height: 600, mode: 'letterbox', letterbox: { color: '#000', opacity: 0 } }`
 – If you know the aspect ration you want, you don't have to calculate the extra height/width.
 `{ width: 800, ratio: 16/9 }`
 - Basic image effects, including grayscale, negative, blur, sharpen, gamma and colorize.
 `{ effects: { sharpen: true, gamma: 1.4, colorize: '#ff9933' } }`
-- Advanced effetcs, including color blend, tint, sepia, contrast, modulate, normalize, contrast stretch, and vignette (Imagick imagedriver only).
+- Advanced effetcs, including color blend, tint, sepia, contrast, modulate, normalize, contrast stretch, unsharp mask, posterize and vignette (Imagick imagedriver only).
 `{ effects: { modulate: [100, 40, 100], colorBlend: ['rgb(255, 153, 51)', 0.5] } }`
 - Your own choice of which resize filter to use.
 Speed vs. quality is up to you (Imagick imagedriver only).
 - Concerned about people copying your images?
 You can add a watermark to them with Imager.